-FR-Alert, the new system for alerting and informing populations, has been operational since Tuesday, 21 June 2022.
-This device allows the sending of notifications on the mobile phone of persons present in an area facing serious danger (natural disaster, biological, chemical or industrial accident, terrorist act...) in order to inform them about the nature of the risk, its location and the behaviours to adopt to protect themselves.
+Operational since June 21, 2022, FR-Alert, the new public alert and information system, is deployed throughout the territory.
+It makes it possible to send notifications on the mobile phone of persons present in an area facing a serious danger (natural disaster, biological, chemical or industrial accident, terrorist act, etc.) in order to inform them of the nature of the risk, its location and the behaviors to adopt to protect themselves.

-The European Directive of 11 December 2018 requires the 27 Member States of the European Union to set up a system of public alerts via mobile telephony.
+The European Directive of 11 December 2018 imposes an obligation on the 27 Member States of the European Union to set up a population alert system, via mobile telephony.

 What is FR-Alert?

-FR-Alert is a new population alert system that allows notifications to be sent to the mobile phones of people in an area affected by a major incident.
-Developed by the Ministry of the Interior, this facility has been operational throughout the country since June 21, 2022.
+FR-Alert is a new population alert system that allows notifications to be sent on mobile phones of people present in an area affected by a major incident.
+Developed by the Ministry of the Interior, this system has been operational on the national territory since June 21, 2022.

-FR-Alert is designed to alert anyone in the danger zone through telecommunications networks.
-It is therefore not necessary to register in advance to receive alerts or to download a mobile application.
+FR-Alert is designed to alert anyone present in the danger zone through telecommunications networks.
+It is not necessary to register in advance to receive alerts or to download a mobile application.

 - the authority issuing the alert;

-- the location of the danger (establishment, neighbourhood, municipality, department...);
+- the location of the danger (establishment, district, municipality, conurbation, department, etc.);

 - the attitude to adopt (stay at home, evacuate the area...);

-- if necessary a link to obtain additional information on an official website.
+- where appropriate, a link to obtain additional information on an official website.

-Further information on the evolution of the situation and the end of the alert shall be disseminated by notification in the same geographical area.
+Additional information on the development of the situation and the end of the alert shall be disseminated by notification in the same geographical area.

-This system complements the population alert and information system (SAIP), which includes more than 2,000 sirens connected to remote activation software, the mobilisation of television and radio for the broadcast of alert messages and that of institutional accounts on social networks.
-The Ministry of Interior launched a dedicated Twitter account: https://twitter.com/Beauvau_alerte.
+This system complements the population alert and information system (SAIP), which includes more than 2,000 sirens connected to remote triggering software, the mobilization of television and radio stations for the dissemination of alert messages and the dissemination of institutional accounts on social networks.
+The Ministry of Interior has also launched a dedicated Twitter account: https://twitter.com/Beauvau_alerte.

 What events are involved?

-Major events that may be subject to an alert notification are:
+The major events that can be subject to alert notification are:

-- natural events: flooding, storm and cyclone, fire, tsunami, volcanic eruption...
+- natural events: flood, storm and cyclone, fire, tsunami, volcanic eruption...;

-- biological and chemical accidents: pollution, gas leakage, nuclear incident...
+- biological, chemical and nuclear accidents: pollution, gas leakage, nuclear incident...;